nodemcu/nodemcu-firmware/docs/en/modules/coap.md

 This Module implement both Client and Server side.
 GET/PUT/POST/DELETE is partially supported by Client.
 Server can regist Lua function and varibles.
 No Observe or Discover supported right now.

 ## Caution
-CoAP Module is only in the very ealy stage and no complete right now.
+CoAP Module is only in the very early stage and not complete right now.

 ## Constants
 `coap.CON`, `coap.NON` is the request type.

 `coap.TEXT_PLAIN`, `coap.LINKFORMAT`, `coap.XML`, `coap.OCTET_STREAM`, `coap.EXI`, `coap.JSON` is the content type.

 ## coap.Client()